praveenoruganti/praveenoruganti-design-patterns/README.md

 ### Structural patterns
 Eases the design by identifying a way to realize relationship between entities.
 Ex.
-Flyweight pattern – high quantity objects to share common properties object to save space.
+Flyweight pattern â€“ high quantity objects to share common properties object to save space.

 Here with the Structural Design Patterns.
 -  Adapter